Canisius-Open-Source-Initiative/RussianUkraineConflictKnowledgeStore/README.md

-# Russian Ukraine Conflict Knowledge Store #
+# Russo-Ukrainian Conflict Knowledge Store #

 This project is focused on creation of a custom knowledge store about the Russian and Ukraine conflict.
 It serves three audiences: